decentralized-identity/didcomm.org/gossyp/README.md

     Thirty years into the modern web, this is traditional wisdom, and we know it works: build a web service and have all parties call it.
 The complexities of the chaotic digital landscape all resolve into orderly behavior (or give up and go away) when funneled through an API.
 WeChat does this for chat and payments; Uber does this for ride sharing; eBay does it for auctions; SAP does it for complex supply chains.
 So why can't a government or enterprise do it to issue verifiable credentials, for example?

-    The answer is that this CAN work.
-It may be a reasonable expedient in some cases, because today's human institutions and behaviors match the technical architecture ([Conway's Law](https://en.wikipedia.org/wiki/Conway%27s_law)).
+    The answer is that this CAN work, and it may be a reasonable expedient in some cases, because today's human institutions and behaviors match the technical architecture ([Conway's Law](https://en.wikipedia.org/wiki/Conway%27s_law)).
 However, it is really just a modest tweak on traditional centralization.

     Although individual participants might manage some state with autonomy (e.g., on a public, permissionless blockchain), there is still an oracle (the web service) unifying the reality of multiple participants; Alice and Bob can't short-circuit the intermediary.
 They must conform to the governance, the networking assumptions, the timing constraints, the "system" of the institution.
 And each institution is a different silo with a different API; consider how much functionality you can re-use if you have an Uber client and you want to talk to the WeChat ecosystem.
 And this solution only works for institutions; it's impractical for ordinary humans to host 24x7x365 web services.
 It thus perpetuates power imbalances and privacy problems that are insidious in today's ["you're not the customer, you're the product"](https://quoteinvestigator.com/2017/07/16/product/) economy.